darkoverlordofdata/efing/readme.md

 Efing is a rooted file explorer with smarts to modify refind configuration.

 Requires sudo access in linux, run as administrator in windows.
-In linux, the file explored is rooted at /boot/efi.
+In linux, the file explorer is rooted at /boot/efi.
 In windows, efing expects the S: drive to be mounted at /s

+## status

+just an idea